diaviloai/Onedebrid/currentsprint.md

 - **HomeScreen Continue Watching rows are not tappable to resume playback.** `WatchedItem` only carries `mediaId` + progress/episode context, never a full `Media` object. `PlaybackRequest` requires a full `Media`.
-No Media cache/lookup layer exists yet (Next Steps #2, in chunk 2) to turn a bare `mediaId` back into a `Media`.
+No Media cache/lookup layer exists yet (Next Steps #1, now the top item) to turn a bare `mediaId` back into a `Media`.
 Rows show mediaId + progress % only, with a Remove action.
+Progress now persists correctly across app restarts as of Session 24 — this limitation is purely about tap-to-resume UI, not data persistence.
 - **SearchScreen TV_SHOW results are non-interactive** (no episode-picker yet) — from Session 22, still true.
 - **SearchScreen playback always uses Smart Defaults**